tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 shipping the disks.
 The cracktro credits the supplier of the original disk to "Troops & Troll".

-One hypothesis is that v1.886 was an early build for magazine reviewers, as there is a rumour that staff at one of the Amiga magazines leaked review copies to pirate, leading some games to be pirated even before street date.
+One hypothesis was that v1.886 was an early build for magazine reviewers, as there is a rumour that staff at one of the Amiga magazines leaked review copies to pirate, leading some games to be pirated even before street date.
 However, on further analysis I believe it to be the retail version, since magazines with